drewmullen/harvester-go-sdk/docs/HarvesterhciIoV1beta1Upgrade.md

 ### NewHarvesterhciIoV1beta1Upgrade

-`func NewHarvesterhciIoV1beta1Upgrade(apiVersion string, kind string, spec HarvesterhciIoV1beta1UpgradeSpec, ) *HarvesterhciIoV1beta1Upgrade`
+`func NewHarvesterhciIoV1beta1Upgrade(spec HarvesterhciIoV1beta1UpgradeSpec, ) *HarvesterhciIoV1beta1Upgrade`

 NewHarvesterhciIoV1beta1Upgrade instantiates a new HarvesterhciIoV1beta1Upgrade object
 This constructor will assign default values to properties that have it defined,